教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 Instead of just alerting the user, you can add some functionality for highlighting the selected video with a ▶ triangle.
 To do that, introduce some state specific to this component.

-State is one of core concepts in React.
+State is one of the core concepts in React.
 In modern React (which uses the so-called Hooks API), state is expressed using the useState

 hook.